-The 'Cook & Clean' panels work better above 200 °C. If you do most of your cooking below this temperature, occasionally remove the panels and wipe with a lint free cloth and hot soapy water.
-The panels should then be dried and replaced and the oven heated at 200 °C for about one hour.
+The 'Cook & Clean' panels work better above gas mark 6 (200 °C).
+If you do most of your cooking below this temperature, occasionally remove the panels and wipe with a lint free cloth and hot soapy water.
+The panels should then be dried and replaced and the oven heated at gas mark 6 (200 °C) for about one hour.
 This will make sure that the 'Cook & Clean' panels are working effectively.

-DO NOT use steel wool, oven cleaning pads, or any other materials that will scratch the surface.
+Do not use steel wool, oven cleaning pads, or any other materials that will scratch the surface.